 What challenges or key issues do you see for the audiology profession in the next five years?
-What would you hope to accomplish about these challenges during your term on the board?
+What would you hope to accomplish relative to these challenges during your term on the board?

 What experience do you have in the planning, evaluation, and implementation of a strategic plan?

 List any experience in Financial Management.
-Describe your experience in developing and implementing a budget for practice, business, department, or organization?
+Describe your experience in developing and implementing a budget for a practice, business, department, or organization.

-Select three competencies you feel best to represent your leadership strengths.
+From the list below, select three competencies you feel best represent your leadership strengths.

-Based on the three competencies you selected that best represent your leadership strengths, comment on how these qualities would positively affect your ability to serve on the Academy board.
+Based on the three competencies selected above, comment on how you feel these qualities would positively affect your ability to serve on the Academy board.